Monday, March 10, 2025

 The pop noir genius of Todd Alcott

-With the book's publication, some of the GREM! pieces linked below have been removed from this blog for the time being; I'm told it's because of something about free milk and a cow, but I don't understand dairy farming.
+With the publication of my book The Greatest Record Ever Made!
+(Volume 1), some of the GREM! pieces linked below have been removed from this blog for the time being; I'm told it's because of something about free milk and a cow, but I don't understand dairy farming.
 They'll be back...someday.
 In the mean time, y'know, BUY THE BOOK!!

 Here's the weekly GREM! story so far: